 Eloise Butler introduced Pearly Everlasting to the Garden in 1913 and 1914 when she planted seeds of the plant.
 On May 5, 1916 she brought in 12 plants from Gillett's Nursery of Southwick, Mass.
 She reported these in full bloom on July 30.
-ON Sept.
+On Sept.
 23, 1919 she brought in a plant from Beaver Camp (Northern MN) and 4 more in July 1920 from Mille Lacs.
-The species was still in the Garden when Martha Crone did her 1951 census.
+More came in 1921, '23, and '27.
+Martha Crone planted it in 1933, '48 and '49 and the species was still in the Garden when Martha Crone did her 1951 census.

 Hutchins (Ref.#12) does not report any medicinal use of this plant among North American Native populations.